bigmlcom/bigmler/docs/index.rst

                     --number-of-hidden-layers 3
                     --max-iterations 10 --default-numeric-value mean

-with this code, the deepnet is built using an 3 hidden layers, approximations will stop after 10 iterations and the missing numerics will be filled with the mean of the rest of values in the field.
+with this code, the deepnet is built using 3 hidden layers, approximations will stop after 10 iterations and the missing numerics will be filled with the mean of the rest of values in the field.